magicspon/tailwind-not-last-child/README.md

-# Writing mode Tailwind Plugin
+# Writing mode not last child

+Currently this only works with padding and margin

 ## Installation